syntaqx/cookie/README.md

 }
 ```

-Which makes all cookies signed by default.
+Which will sign all cookies by default, even when using the `Set` and `Get`
+methods.

 If you have any unsigned cookies, you can still access their values by using the
 `unsigned` tag in the struct field: